 Four high-impact tactics to improve your unit economics

 When your CAC > LTV, what can you do to reverse these metrics?
 First of all, you need to discover the metrics that will significantly increase your LTV or reduce your CAC if slightly changed.
-In most cases, improving unit economics for your startup is about changing four indicators: user acquisition, cost per acquisition, conversion rate, and average payment count.
+In most cases, improving unit economics for your tech startup is about changing four indicators: user acquisition, cost per acquisition, conversion rate, and average payment count.

 - Increase user acquisition.
 This metric impacts your cost per acquisition: the higher your UA, the lower your CPA.
 If you have a low user acquisition rate, it means you have problems with marketing, advertising campaigns, and virality.